 Add 2 cups plain or flavored shrikhand, 2 cups buttermilk (plain chaas), and 2 cups whole milk to a blender.

-Add in powdered sugar (as per taste), 1 tsp ground cardamom, ½ tsp ground nutmeg, 10-15 strands of saffron soaked in 2 tbsp milk, and blend until everything comes together.
+Add in powdered sugar (as per taste), 1 teaspoon ground cardamom, ½ teaspoon ground nutmeg, 10-15 strands of saffron soaked in 2 tablespoon milk, and blend until everything comes together.

-Pour piyush in serving glasses.
+Pour piyush into serving glasses.
 Garnish with almond and pistachio slivers and serve chilled.

 Frequently Asked Questions

 It is very similar to the Punjabi beverage Lassi, but this Maharashtrian version is much thicker and sweeter, due to the addition of shrikhand.